A heated vest or body warmer can be a game-changer during winter.

 Seriously – I commuted to Uni for four years without one.

 My salad days are over.
 Never again.

 Read our reviews and buyers guide to get yourself kitted out with the best-heated motorcycle vests and body warmers to fight off the winter chill.

 Best Heated Motorcycle Vests and Bodywarmers Reviewed

-This is Keis’s next generation heated bodywarmer, with upgraded heating elements and a heated collar.
-In the coldest of conditions this can really make a difference.
+This is Keis’s next-generation heated bodywarmer, with upgraded heating elements.
+In the coldest of conditions, this can really make a difference.

 Gerbing 12V Heated Vest